 How long does an injection bruise last?

 The type of bruise you receive from fillers will typically go away in 5-7 days, just like any other bruise.
-Any injection carries the potential for bruising or edema.
-If the bruise starts hurting a lot or doesn't go away after one week you should contact your healthcare provider.
+However, any injection carries the potential for bruising or edema.
+If the bruise starts hurting or doesn't go away after one week, you should contact your healthcare provider.

 What happens if a shot hits a nerve?